9Things to do in Colorado this weekend: June 10-12

 Taste of Fort Collins

 FORT COLLINS — The Taste of Fort Collins will return for a 26th year this weekend.
-Collective Soul and T.I. will headline the annual event at Fort Collins' Washington Park, scheduled for Saturday, June 11 and Sunday, June 12.
-After being canceled in 2020, Taste of Fort Collins returned in July 2021 with a sold-out, in-person event headlined by Nelly and The Spin Doctors.
+T.I. and Cold War Kids will headline the annual event at Fort Collins' Washington Park, after Collective Soul dropped out of the festival.
+Cold War Kids will now serve as the headliner at 7:30 p.m.
+Saturday, June 11.
+Clifford "T.I."
+Harris is the main stage headliner on Sunday, June 12.
 Tickets can be purchased in advance at TasteofFortCollins.com.

 NLL Finals: Mammoth vs. Bandits